Optimizing Active Perception for Learning Simultaneous Viewpoint Selection and Manipulation with Diffusion Policy: Evaluation

 \subsection{Real-World Experiments}

 We conducted real-world experiments in two scenarios: block stacking using 3D-printed objects from \cite{lee_block_stacking} and drawer interaction with a 3D-printed drawer from \cite{heo2023furniturebench}.
 The block stacking task involved non-cuboid objects, requiring precise gripper orientation for successful grasping, while the drawer interaction task required the agent to get rid of visual occlusion from a cardboard box, place a red target cube into the drawer, and close it.
 The block stacking policy was trained with 201 rollouts, and the drawer interaction policy with 67 rollouts.
 Each task was evaluated with 30 inference rollouts.
-As shown in the third and fourth rows of Tab. \ref{tab:eval_results}, the use of the look-at IK solver further improved both success rate and performance stability, and state-action spaces using Euler angles or quaternions for rotation representation generally achieved higher success rates, further indicating that dimensionality is not the primary factor for affecting learning performance given that quaternions and axis-angle representations have the same amount of elements.
+As shown in Tab. \ref{tab:eval_results} (rows 3-4), policies learned with our look-at IK again yields substantial improvements in success rate and performance stability across both real-world tasks.
+The results also reinforce that dimensionality is not the primary performance driver, as policies trained in quaternion and axis-angle spaces—which have the same dimensionality—show markedly different success rates.